-- 1. Click Edit.

-- 2. Define an email server by entering a host name or IP address in the Email server field.

-- 3. Enter the Port for the email server.
+- 1. Log in to the Copy Services Manager GUI as an administrator. - 2.
+Go to Settings > Alert Notifications.
+The Email configuration page is displayed. - 3.
+Click Edit. - 4.
+Define an email server by entering a host name or IP address in the Email server field. - 5.
+Enter the Port for the email server.